orend/orend.github.com/source/_posts/2013-09-27-slow-tests-are-the-symptom-not-the-cause.markdown

 <hr>

-I'd like to thank the following people for providing useful feedback about this post: Frazer Horn, Steve Klabnik, Peter Marreck, Susan Potter and Piotr Solnica.
+I'd like to thank the following people for providing useful feedback about this post: James Edward Gray II, Frazer Horn, Steve Klabnik, Peter Marreck, Susan Potter and Piotr Solnica.